redstonedude0/DatalogTester/src/uk/ac/cam/gp/charlie/README.txt

 - the graqlexecutor will execute these queries and return the results in a result object
 - the datalogexecutor will parse these (along with the context) into datalog (using astinterpreter), compile it into an engine, execute, and return as a result object.

+Overview of quirks about the datalog implementation:
+- the engine assumes correct queries, incorrect queries (syntactically or semantically) have undefined behaviour.
+- the engine implements a subset of graql, some queries will lead to undefined behaviour.
+- the datalog engine is only instantiated on match.. queries, as follows;
+  - first the validity of all rules are checked, for any rules where their invariant is broken appropriate match..insert queries are executed to repair the invariant, if the invariants are not repaired within (default: 10) iterations, then the query fails.
+  - then the match is executed, producing a list of maps.
+  - then this is used to either delete, insert, or get.
+- the syntax has been augmented with the idea of variables being bound in scope, e.g.
+  "insert $x isa person; $y isa person; (friend:$x, friend:$y) isa friendship;" is valid.
+This allows the interactive interface to be smoother, and is how insertion within match queries (and rules) is calculated.